-For each of the six pathways, we present a set of promising practices drawing on examples from the field as well as links to practitioner organizations.
-We also include benchmarks by which initiatives to reduce inequity can be measured as well as links to short essays and tools allowing you to go deeper on key topics, including papers written by our team.
+In Pathways to Progress: Focusing Philanthropy on Racial Equity and Social Progress, we present a set of promising practices from the field, with links to practitioner organizations.
+We also include short essays and tools written by our team, allowing you to go deeper on key topics.

 The answer to our opening question is “Yes, philanthropy can help.”
-If only the piecemeal or independent efforts that currently dot the landscape could be strung together more intentionally to create more powerful efforts that create collective impact – impact that actually moves the needles indicating more equitable system and market performance –we’d see real progress, and much more effective use of philanthropic resources.
+If only we could string together the piecemeal or independent efforts that currently dot the landscape to create more powerful efforts that collectively move the needles.
+Then we’d see real progress toward more equitable systems, and much more effective use of philanthropic resources.

 More impactful philanthropy requires a style different from the prevailing one, which involves piecemeal, independent, and scattered efforts.
 Our communities need sustained, change-focused efforts that engage a variety of essential players pushing together against the creaky mechanisms that maintain the status quo.
 My hope is that foundations are open to inviting and receiving such proposals.